Why Does My Air Conditioner Sound Like Running Water?

 A hissing noise from your air conditioner could signify one of these issues:

-• Refrigerant leaks: Depending on the place and severity of a refrigerant leak, it may generate more of a hissing noise than a gurgling or bubbling sound.
+• Refrigerant leaks: Depending on the location and severity of a refrigerant leak, it may produce more of a hissing noise than a gurgling or bubbling sound.

-• Issues with the compressor: The compressor located in the outside condensing unit pressurizes the refrigerant as it flows through the system.
-This part of the system may make a hissing noise if it gets defective.
+• Issues with the compressor: The compressor located in the exterior condensing unit pressurizes the refrigerant as it flows through the AC model.
+This component may make a hissing noise if it gets faulty.

-• Internal valve leak: The valve that regulates refrigerant movement throughout the compressor may also leak and hiss.
+• Internal valve leak: The valve that regulates refrigerant flow within the compressor may also leak and hiss.

 Schedule Air Conditioning Services

-If you hear a sound similar to running water from your air conditioner, take steps to determine and address the cause to prevent further damage.
-Service Experts Heating, Air Conditioning & Plumbing can detect and repair any concern causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a plugged drain line or a frozen evaporator coil.
-Each and every AC repair comes with a one-year 100% satisfaction guarantee!
-To learn more or request a repair estimate, please contact Service Experts Heating, Air Conditioning & Plumbing.
+If you hear a sound similar to running water from your air conditioner, take steps to identify and address the cause to avoid additional damage.
+Service Experts Heating & Air Conditioning can diagnose and fix any issue causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a stopped up drain line or a frozen evaporator coil.
+Every single AC repair comes with a one-year 100% satisfaction guarantee!
+To learn more or schedule a repair estimate, please contact Service Experts Heating & Air Conditioning.

 Savings For You